James MacCleary: Before Parliament

+Parliamentary Career

+Europe Spokesperson

-Since the election he has been the Europe spokesperson for the Liberal Democrats.
+After his election he was appointed as the Europe spokesperson for the Liberal Democrats.
 In this role he introduced a Ten-Minute Rule Bill on the 15th of January calling for the UK Government to negotiate a new Youth Mobility Scheme with the European Union.
+He also called on the government to negotiate a bespoke Customs Union with the EU passing the Making the UK–EU Reset Summit Count motion at the Liberal Democrat party conference making it party policy.

-He has also been stanch in his opposition to Bidzina Ivanishvili and his ruling Georgian Dream.
+He has been staunch in his opposition to Bidzina Ivanishvili and his ruling Georgian Dream.
 He has repeatedly called for sanctions against the Georgian regime due to their democratic backsliding and violent crackdown on protestors, leading them to accuse him of being a member of the Global War Party.
 He signed a joint letter with the U.S. Helsinki Commission Chairman, Republican Congressman Joe Wilson calling for sanctions on Georgia.

 He is also amongst the British MPs that have been sanctioned by the Russian Federation.

+He also has been highly critical of Milorad Dodik, the President of Republika Srpska.
+Calling for British troops to return to Operation Althea (EUFOR).

+On the 30th of September 2025 he was reshuffled and Dr Al Pinkerton MP took over the Europe brief.

+Defence Spokesperson

+On the 30th of September 2025 he was appointed as the Defence Spokesperson for the Liberal Democrats replacing Helen Maguire MP in the role.

+He launched the party’s defence bond policy that aims to raise £20 billion to fund rearmament.

+Personal life

+James lives in Newhaven with his partner who he met at university with their two young children who go to school locally.